Only On CBS2: Long Island Family Upset New York State Is Trying To Remove Son With Autism From Massachusetts Facility

 “We learned there are individuals there that are disabled, but have committed crimes and are awaiting trial,” mother Michele Atkinson said.

 “They would be mixed in the same house and these are individuals that are being rehabilitated for murder, arson, rape,” Joseph Atkinson said.
 “It wasn’t designed for Joseph or his needs.
-It was designed for criminals.”READ MORE: Met Gala Makes Big Return Following Pandemic Hiatus
+It was designed for criminals.”READ MORE: Gabby Petito Search: Police In Utah Responded To Incident Involving Petito, Boyfriend Brian Laundrie

 The agency says once a student completes their education in out-of-state residential school programs it strives to ensure that the student can return to New York state to receive appropriate adult services.